rbirkby/Ilmer.org/history/church.md

 [^wilson]: Source: St Peter’s Church, Ilmer, History and Events, Janet Wilson, 1999

+## Church accompaniment

+The church was described in 1860 by Shehan as having a harmonium.
+A pre-1912 photograph shows an organ resembling a harmonium or reed organ.
+In 1959, a newspaper advertisement[^pedalorgan] offered a walnut pedal organ for sale from the church.
+The manufacturer was said to be the [Chicago Cottage Organ Co](https://en.wikipedia.org/wiki/The_Cable_Company), which produced organs with a [significant resemblance](https://www.reedsoc.org/index.php/rosdb/vieworgan?ID=11609) to the pre-1912 photograph.
+Martha Belgrove played the organ for many years until her death in 1909.
+A window in the church was later dedicated to her memory.

+[^pedalorgan]: Source: Bucks Free Press, 17 Apr 1959

 ## Memorials

 In November 1919, the vestry minutes record the decision to erect the war memorial tablet on the south wall of the nave.
 The faculty was granted on 13th January 1920 and it was duly erected the same year.